vincecampanale/blog/_posts/2016-12-08-a-challenge-a-day-reverse-a-string.markdown

 date:   2016-12-08 00:30:00
 categories: jekyll update
 ---
 The challenge of the day today comes from Free Code Camp.
 Their very first "Basic Algorithm Scripting" challenge is this: given a string, reverse it.
-I believe Missy Elliot once said something similar to, "I put my string down, flip it and reverse it."
+I believe Missy Elliot once said something along the lines of, "I put a string down, flip it and reverse it."
 I dedicate this challenge to her.

 I solved this challenge when I first started learning to code and the solution is saved there in Free Code Camp for me to cringe at.
 I'll share it with you, so you may partake in the cringe-fest.